leejieuns2/leejieuns2/README.md

 ## 👋🏻 Hi there

-- 👩🏻‍💼   Junior Web & App developer
+- 👩🏻‍💼   Department of CS (Computer Science)
-- 💻    usually using Java language for programmming
+- 💻   Usually using Java language for programmming
-- 👩🏻‍🏫   Student on a leave of absence
+- 👩🏻‍🏫   Learn constantly and think creatively.

 <br>